amruthn1/javaflashplayer/README.md

 Features (still in progress):
 - Save state features
 - No need to run java scripts (will be run automatically by bat scripts)
+- Has ability to automatically search for and download SWF files that the user chooses
 Instructions:
-- Download the zip folder and extract into Documents folder (Make sure it is in the documents folder, as the scripts won't run properly if not put in the doucments folder)
+- Download the zip folder and extract into Documents folder (Make sure it is in the documents folder, as the scripts won't run properly if not put in the documents folder)
 - Make sure your project directory is as follows:
   - JavaApp
     - Files